‘Deadliest Catch’ 2017: Former Captains And Crew, Where Are They Now?

 Now that the Deadliest Catch Season 13 will start on April 11, there are a lot of questions as to who is still on the show and who is off.
-Over the years, there has been a lot of changes on the Discovery Channel show including some of the boats, crew members and captains.
+Over the years, there has been a lot of changes on the Discovery Channel show including some of the boats, crew members, and captains.
 Let’s do a deep dive catch up with some of the former captains and crew from the Deadliest Catch and see what they are doing now in 2017!

 Celebrity Net Worth reports that the Hillstrand family has a cornucopia of businesses such as Time Bandit Fireworks, Time Bandit Spirits, Time Bandit Entertainment, Time Bandit Productions and the Time Bandit Gear Store.
 Odds are, Hillstrand will keep plenty busy with any or all of these ventures, as well as hanging with his two kids and grandkids, as well as salmon fishing in the summer on his 38-foot boat the F/V Fishing Fever.

 What about Captain Andy Hillstrand?
 He has not been seen on the Deadliest Catch in two years.
 On Johnathan’s Facebook page, fans asked about Captain Andy.
-Sounds like Andy did join the F/V Time Bandit crew for a short period of time this recent crab season, but whether fans will see him on the Deadliest Catch Season 13, it will all be at the mercy of the film editors.
+It sounds like Andy did join the F/V Time Bandit crew for a short period this recent crab season, but whether fans will see him on the Deadliest Catch Season 13, it will all be at the mercy of the film editors.

 “Captain Andy has been on the boat during the season (at short intervals) – we do not know what will be edited into the show.”

-Deadliest Catch alum, Scott Hillstrand looked like he was continuing in the family business, as he was shown fishing with his father Johnathan and his uncle Andy.
+Deadliest Catch alum, Scott Hillstrand looked like he was continuing in the family business, as he was shown fishing with his father, Johnathan, and his uncle, Andy.
 Everyone assumed that he was going to eventually take over for his dad as captain.
-Instead, he was infamously fired by his uncle and even served on the F/V Cornelia Marie for a short period of time to the obvious heartache of his father.
+Instead, he was infamously fired by his uncle and even served on the F/V Cornelia Marie for a short period to the obvious heartache of his father.
 Now, he is in Washington and owns Hillstrand Construction.

 Another F/V Time Bandit fav and occasional captain was Mike Fourtner.
 According to his LinkedIn, Mike is currently both a firefighter and EMT, as well as works for commercial marine engine sale company.
 Although he has left crab fishing, he still fishes in Alaska, this time for salmon in the summer, under the midnight sun.

-Both the F/V Cornelia Marie and Captain Josh Harris are now off of the popular Discovery Channel show as previously reported by Inquistir in October.
+Both the F/V Cornelia Marie and Captain Josh Harris are now off of the popular Discovery Channel show as previously reported by Inquisitr in October.
 The late Captain Phil’s oldest son made it clear that he is still crab fishing and the F/V Cornelia Marie is still going strong, but they just will not be shown on television.
 Although Josh did not seem upset by this revelation, he did promise some “amazing things” in the near future.
-Sounds like we will jut have to stay tuned.
+It sounds like we will jut have to stay tuned.
 It is just hard to believe that there will be a new season of Deadliest Catch without anyone from the Harris family.

 Captain Casey McManus is also the current captain of the F/V Cornelia Marie.
 According to his Facebook, sounds like they had a great time getting the red crab, but there are no Bairdi this season.